The Answer

 Region: Antigua

 Antigua sits in the shadow of three volcanoes, including the very active Fuego Volcano.
-When Chris, Jared, and Charles visited together back in 2016, Fuego was spewing plumes of ash and the lava was flowing, that same volcanic ash that contributes to the incredible minerality of the soil, and in turn, the beautiful balance of fruit and milk chocolate often found in this Java coffee.
+When Chris, Jared, and Charles first visited Antigua, Fuego was spewing plumes of ash, and the lava was flowing.
+It’s that same volcanic ash that contributes to the incredible minerality of the soil, and in turn, the beautiful chocolate and citric characteristics of the coffee.

 Processing Method: Washed